Andrew-InTheBox/Dayz-Expansion-DeerIsle/README.md

 The startup batch file identifies any directory starting with "@" as a mod.
 Consequently, server-side mods must not start with "@" in their names.
 In this setup, server-side mods are denoted with "_XYZ".
 Add the ones you are using manually to the startup batch.

+## AI Configuration

+LoootingBehavior can have the options described here:

+eAILootingBehavior
+NONE
+WEAPONS_FIREARMS
+WEAPONS_LAUNCHERS
+WEAPONS_MELEE
+WEAPONS
+BANDAGES
+CLOTHING
+UPGRADE
+DEFAULT
+ALL

+DEFAULT is synonymous to WEAPONS (but may be subject to change) WEAPONS is shorthand for WEAPONS_FIREARMS | WEAPONS_LAUNCHERS | WEAPONS_MELEE

+You can combine options like this:
+    "LootingBehaviour": "WEAPONS_MELEE | CLOTHING"

 ## Mods Used

 The setup utilizes the following mods: